DeeptradeProtocol/sui-deepbook-wrapper-package/docs/DESIGN.md

 # DeepBook Wrapper Design

+## Overview

+The DeepBook Wrapper charges additional fees on top of the standard DeepBook fees.
+These wrapper fees are calculated using protocol fee configuration system and are applied regardless of which fee type is used for the underlying DeepBook order.

+## Fee Configuration

+The wrapper uses a unified protocol fee calculation system with configurable rates and discounts.
+Fee rates and discount configurations are specified per pool in the `TradingFeeConfig`:

+- Taker and maker fee rates for both fee types
+- Maximum discount rates for DEEP fee type

+### Protocol Fee Discounts

+The system incentivizes DEEP holders by offering protocol fee discounts based on how much DeepBook fees users cover with their own DEEP tokens.
+Whitelisted pools automatically receive the maximum discount rate.

+### Dynamic Fee Calculation and Fee Estimation Strategy

+When estimating fees for users, the wrapper calculates the protocol fee assuming the order will be fully executed as a taker order, then applies the user's discount rate to this estimated amount.
+This approach provides users with a fee upper limit, preventing scenarios where they would have to pay more than the displayed amount.
+The actual fee charged is then adjusted based on the actual execution status of their order.

+For detailed information about dynamic fee calculation based on order execution status and the unsettled fees mechanism, see the [unsettled-fees.md](./unsettled-fees.md) documentation.

 ## Fee Structure

 The wrapper supports two fee types for order creation, with a unified protocol fee calculation system for both: